Sinclair Skinner: Activism

 Skinner's Georgia Avenue organizing experience culminated when residents of D.C.’s wards 1 and 4 joined forces to reject the relocation of the Government of the District of Columbia's Department of Motor Vehicles to the intersection of Georgia Avenue and New Hampshire Avenue, just blocks from Skinner's home and dry-cleaners.

 The effort forced the creation of the Georgia Avenue Steering committee which led to the smart development framework that influenced the Planned Unit Development, up-zoning and over $100M in neighborhood oriented, mixed-use developments that exists at this intersection currently.

 In early 2005, Skinner accused D.C.
 City councilman of driving historically African-American businesses from the neighborhoods of Columbia Heights, Shaw, and the U Street corridor.

 In 2009, Skinner led a group of Washington, DC activists in the donation of a retired District of Columbia fire truck and ambulance to the poverty stricken town of Sosua, Dominican Republic.
 However, political pressure surrounding then D.C.
 Mayor Adrian M. Fenty, and public backlash halted the transaction.
 The vehicles made it to Miami, but were ultimately returned and auctioned off as scrap metal.

-In early 2011, Skinner called for an investigation into D.C.
-Councilman Jim Graham's involvement in a bribery scandal involving his chief of staff, Ted Loza.
+In early 2011, in a bribery scandal involving his chief of staff, Ted Loza.
 Loza, who had been Graham's main confidant in the Council office and who month's earlier was arrested by the FBI, had just pleaded guilty to two counts of accepting bribes.
 The indictment that was handed down charged that Loza had accepted cash payments in exchange for promoting legislation concerning D.C. taxi cabs until 2010 when Loza was arrested and Councilman Graham was stripped of his chairmanship, Graham had served as Chairman of the council's committee that oversees taxi cab regulation.